Chart Color Schemes

 Health

-Health performance in Kyogle is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Kyogle is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kyogle faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, affecting various age groups.
-Private health cover is extremely low at approximately 45% of the total population (~1,056 people), compared to 51.9% in Regional NSW and a national average of 55.7%.
+Kyogle faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age cohorts exhibit notable prevalence of common health conditions.
+Private health cover is extremely low, at approximately 45% of Kyogle's total population (around 1,052 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (12.7%) and mental health issues (9.9%), while 57.1% report no medical ailments, compared to 63.3% in Regional NSW.
-Working-age residents have notably high chronic condition rates.
-As of 2021, 31.0% of Kyogle's population is aged 65 and over (723 people), higher than the 23.4% in Regional NSW.
-Health outcomes among seniors are generally aligned with national rankings.
+The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (9.9%).
+Conversely, 57.1% of Kyogle's population claims to be completely free from medical ailments, compared to 63.3% in Regional NSW.
+Working-age individuals face substantial health challenges due to elevated chronic condition rates.
+Kyogle has a higher proportion of residents aged 65 and over (31.1%, or 723 people) than Regional NSW (23.4%).
+While health outcomes among seniors present some challenges, they generally align with national rankings for the general population.

 Frequently Asked Questions - Health